Joseph McNeil, who helped sparked a protest movement at a North Carolina lunch counter, dies at 83

 RALEIGH, N.C.
-(AP) — Joseph McNeil, one of four North Carolina college students whose occupation of a segregated Woolworth’s lunch counter 65 years ago helped spark nonviolent civil rights sit-in protests across the South, died Thursday, his family and university said.
+(AP) — Joseph McNeil, one of four North Carolina college students whose occupation of a racially segregated Woolworth’s lunch counter 65 years ago helped spark nonviolent civil rights sit-in protests across the South, died Thursday, his university said.
 He was 83.

 McNeil, who later became a two-star general, was one of four freshmen at North Carolina A&T State University in Greensboro who sat down at the local “whites only” counter on Feb.
 1, 1960.
-The four were refused service and declined to give up their seats even as the store manager and police urged them to move on.
+The young Black men were refused service and declined to give up their seats even as the store manager and police urged them to move on.

 Statements from North Carolina A&T and the family did not give his cause of death or where he died.
 McNeil had been living in New York.

-The university said that McNeil had recent health challenges but still managed to attend the sit-in's 65th anniversary observance this year in Greensboro.
+The historically Black university said that McNeil had recent health challenges but still managed to attend the sit-in's 65th anniversary observance this year in Greensboro.

 McNeil’s death means Jibreel Khazan — formerly Ezell Blair Jr. — is now the only surviving member of the four.
 Franklin McCain died in 2014 and David Richmond in 1990.

-“We were quite serious, and the issue that we rallied behind was a very serious issue because it represented years of suffering and disrespect and humiliation,” McNeil said in a 2010 Associated Press story on the 50th anniversary of the sit-in, which included the opening of the International Civil Rights Museum on the site of the old Woolworth's store.
+“We were quite serious, and the issue that we rallied behind was a very serious issue because it represented years of suffering and disrespect and humiliation,” McNeil said in a 2010 Associated Press story on the 50th anniversary of the sit-in and the opening of the International Civil Rights Center & Museum on the site of the old Woolworth's store.
 "Segregation was an evil kind of thing that needed attention.”

-On the sit-in's first day, the four young men stayed until the store closed, but returned the next day and subsequent days.
-More protesters joined them, leading to at least 1,000 by the fifth day.
+On the sit-in's first day, the four young men stayed until the store closed.
+More protesters joined the next day and days following, leading to at least 1,000 by the fifth day.
 Within weeks, sit-ins were launched in more than 50 cities in nine states.
 The Woolworth’s counter in Greensboro — about 75 miles (120 kilometers) west of Raleigh — was desegregated within six months.

 McNeil and his classmates "inspired a nation with their courageous, peaceful protest, powerfully embodying the idea that young people could change the world.
 His leadership and the example of the A&T Four continue to inspire our students today,” school Chancellor James Martin said in a news release.
 A monument to the four men sits on the A&T campus.